mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 Under the name "The Mirroring Hypothesis", the group analyzed patterns within software systems.
 The study separated software into two groups, those which are tightly coupled and those which are loosely coupled.

 A tightly coupled organization is one with structured communication.
-This may be a corporate environment where employees dwell under the same roof, report to a manager - who reports to a manager - and who operate within an intentional structure in organized concert.
+This may be a corporate environment where employees dwell under the same roof, report to a manager, who reports to a manager, and who operate within an intentional structure in organized concert.

 On the other hand, an open source project is a prototypical example of a loosely coupled organization.
-Communication includes random contributors, is unstructured, has no management, and no shared location.
-The contributors are motivated by completing a task and there is minimal - if any - social fabric.
+Communication takes place among random contributors.
+It is unstructured, has no management, and no shared location.
+The contributors are motivated by completing a task and there is minimal social fabric -- if any.

 _Table from "A Test of the “Mirroring” Hypothesis"_